canonical/feast-operators/docs/how-to/index.rst

 How-to guides
 =============

-These guides will walk you through the processes involving setting up, maintaining, and contributing to the starter pack.
+The following guides cover key processes and common tasks for managing and using Charmed Feast.